vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

   - Pros: The Letiner system is a proven quizzing system that increases the user's rate of learning by using spaced repetition.
 Questions are sorted based on the user's ability to answer them.
-Correctly answered questions are put at the end of the question queue and incorrectly answered flashcards are placed at the front.
+Correctly answered questions are put at the end of the question queue and incorrectly answered questions are placed at the front.
   - Cons: More difficult to implement
 - **Alternative 2** : Random shuffling system
   - Pros: Easier to implement